UsoDelduca/UsoDelduca/README.md

     - PHP,
     - C#, .NET
     - AWS and Azure, and much more...
-- :computer: Open to work and actively looking for a Junior position :computer:
+- :computer: Open to work and actively looking for a Junior Web Development position; or a Junior Software Development position; or an Internship :computer:
 - 💞️ I’m looking to collaborate on important matters =)
 - 📫 How to reach me: Facebook, [LinkedIn](https://www.linkedin.com/in/udelduca/), Instagram, learn more about my journey in my [Blog](https://usodelduca.github.io/index.html), and check out my new [portfolio website](https://rodolfodelduca.com/)